 Once you jump the anti-discrimination job ad hurdle, you also have the Competition and Consumer Act hurdle to contend with.

-Under this Act, you can’t advertise in a way that misleads applicants or face up to $1.1million in penalties.
+Under this Act, you can’t advertise in a way that misleads applicants or

 Common misleading job ads include: